-When this button is pushed with the system off and the compact disc loaded, the system will turn on and the compact disc will start to play.
+When the CD/CHG button is pushed with the system off and the compact disc loaded, the system will turn on and the compact disc will start to play.

-When this button is pushed with the compact disc loaded but the tape or the radio playing, the tape or radio will automatically be turned off and the compact disc will start to play.
+When the CD/CHG button is pushed with the compact disc loaded but the tape or the radio playing, the tape or radio will automatically be turned off and the compact disc will start to play.